Куда я попал?

 Cobalt Strike can use Base64, URL-safe Base64, or NetBIOS encoding in its C2 traffic.(Citation: Cobalt Strike Manual 4.3 November 2020)

-Enterprise T1001 .003 Data Obfuscation: Protocol Impersonation
+Enterprise T1001 .003 Data Obfuscation: Protocol or Service Impersonation

-Cobalt Strike can mimic the HTTP protocol for C2 communication, while hiding the actual data in either an HTTP header, URI parameter, the transaction body, or appending it to the URI.(Citation: Cobalt Strike Manual 4.3 November 2020)
+Cobalt Strike can leverage the HTTP protocol for C2 communication, while hiding the actual data in either an HTTP header, URI parameter, the transaction body, or appending it to the URI.(Citation: Cobalt Strike Manual 4.3 November 2020)

 Enterprise T1573 .001 Encrypted Channel: Symmetric Cryptography